 The Department of State Services (DSS) has advised Nigerians on the dangers of public display of affluence, especially during festivities and happy moments.

 Mr Paul Oduh, the Deputy Director, Security Enforcement of the secrete Service in Kwara Command, gave the warning on Friday in Ilorin while presenting a paper, titled: “Security tips for health practitioners in Kwara”, at a symposium organised by the state branch of the Nigeria Medical Association (NMA).

-Oduh stated that such actions in public was one of the factors that usually attract criminal elements.
-According to him, flamboyant lifestyles and display show of wealth can attract kidnappers, bandits and other criminals.
+Oduh stated that such actions in public were one of the factors that usually attract criminal elements.
+According to him, flamboyant lifestyles and display shows of wealth can attract kidnappers, bandits and other criminals.

 The DSS deputy director pointed out that these were not the best of times to show off in the country, especially when considering current security challenges.

 “People must adopt moderate lifestyles, so as not to fall prey to these criminal elements,” he said.

 Oduh also observed that a boastful attitude and maintaining a habitual daily routine can also make someone prone to avoidable attacks.©Standard Gazette, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.